PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 06:31:05
+Last updated: 2024-04-06 06:31:41
-Random Quote: Science fact: Sisters are the worst. - Sheldon Cooper
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell